ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 This lets us calculate dimensions lazily.
 We estimate that `scrollView.height === estimatedHeight * items.length` at the start, and as the user scrolls, we calculate the actual height of every element.

-However, we went even further with optimization.
+We also found some optimizations available in rendering items.
+For example, we now batch DOM operations on items by setting cssText.
+We also now digest items entering items one frame after positioning them.

-In short, the new collection repeat has four possible 'modes' it enters, the first being the most performant, and the last being the least performant:
+But the biggest optimization is in the calculation of dimensions.
+The new collection repeat has four possible 'modes' it enters, the first being the most performant, and the last being the least performant:

 1. **[Static](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L731) [List](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L719-L729) Mode**: This mode is entered when the height is given as a constant or not given at all, and the width is 100%.
 Here, we assume the height of every element is equal to the estimatedHeight.
 The math for this mode is simple and easy because every item has the same dimensions.